Has Kettlewell done enough to earn Motherwell job?

 Kettlewell himself urged "caution" after the game about making that assumption.

-He says he simply wants best for the club and that the board has to make sure that whoever takes charge can maintain the improvement for the remaining 12 league games.
+He says he simply wants what is best for the club and the board has to make sure that whoever takes charge can maintain the improvement for the remaining 12 league games.

 "I am genuinely not pitching myself out for this job," said Kettlewell, who was embraced by chairman Jim McMahon after the game.
 "If the club think I can help them out, there is a conversation to be had.

-"Genuinely, we have not had that conversation.
-I wasn't expecting that conversation."
+"Genuinely, we have not had that conversation - I wasn't expecting that conversation."

 'Kettlewell has put board in awkward position'